+Exeter City Everywhere...

 The Exeter Exiles administer The 1931 Fund, which collects £19 per month from around sixty City supporters – most exiled from Devon’s fair city and many of whom are Exeter Exiles members.

 After funding James for two years, Callum McNish wore the Number 31 shirt in 2011/12 and Elliott Chamberlain (pic above) took over the honour between 2012 and 2014.
-By the end of Elliott's two year stint, the 1931 Fund will have paid £60,000 to Exeter City.
+By the end of Elliott's two year stint, the 1931 Fund had paid £55,000 to Exeter City.

 As well as supporting City, we also try to play the beautiful game ourselves, not always especially beautifully, and have been London FA members for 20 seasons.